Ted Lasso “Pilot” Spoilers Ahead

 Tea Time and the Lasso Way

-Potential and possibilities as the Pilot’s theme show us that even though we’re given a bombshell of an ending with Rebecca vocalizing that she wants to watch AFC Richmond burn to the ground, in defending Ted in front of the press, she reveals who she truly is as a person.
+Potential and possibilities as the Pilot’s theme show us that even though we’re given a bombshell of an ending with Rebecca vocalizing that she wants to watch AFC Richmond burn to the ground.
+However, by defending Ted in front of the press, she reveals who she truly is as a person deep down.

 Rebecca Welton is a complicated woman who’s been through a terrible ordeal, and in spite of all her rage and the darkness brewing inside, for the first time, she’s asked ‘how she’s doing’ by someone she’s just met.
 That’s what starts this journey between the two of them because while she initially hires Ted as a gambit of failure, in that moment Waddingham shows the audience that Rebecca is sincerely stunned by this moment of kindness.